 If the Primrose Hill set makes you think of unruly 90s British celebrities lavishly consuming all in their path, then let us give a much more pleasant and reasonably priced alternative.
-Odette’s, which is a privately tutored hop and skip away from Primrose Hill, has a three course set lunch and early evening meal available for around twenty quid.
-Ordering this and bagging a spot in their secret garden is an extremely tasteful move this summer, especially if you’re looking to eat somewhere quiet, refined and, most importantly, outside.
+Odette’s, which is a privately tutored hop and skip away from Primrose Hill, has a set lunch and early evening meal available for around £20.
+Ordering this and bagging a spot in their secret garden is an extremely tasteful move this summer.

 Authentique is a wine shop, bar, and restaurant in Tufnell Park, and it was already one of our favourite spots in north London for a casual glass of wine and some ham and cheese, and that was before we discovered they had a little patio at the back.
 They’re open all day Tuesday through Sunday, but if you want to use the patio you’ll have to do it before 8pm, because neighbours.